 Tom Fogerty is John's older brother.
 He was four years older then the other members and was 18 while the rest were still 14.
 The band was originally called Tommy Fogerty and the Blue Velvets.
 They were also known as the Golliwogs before CCR.

 They sold millions of records, but never had a #1 hit.
-They did score 5 #2 hits on the Hot 100.
+They did score five #2 hits on the Hot 100, the most of any act without a #1.

 Tom died in 1990 from respiratory failure brought on by tuberculosis.